 Claudia C. Alvarez was raised in our community, having lived in Santa Ana for over 33 years.
 She attended our local public schools including Fremont Elementary, Spurgeon Jr. High and Santiago High School.
 Although Alvarez started her higher education career at

 California State University, Fullerton (CSUF), in biology, she soon realized that her passion to serve the public would best be realized by choosing a career in law.
 By taking core classes at

-currently serves as chairperson of the Board Legislative and Board Safety
+Alvarez currently serves as chairperson of the Board Safety & Security Committee.

 Alvarez took interest in public service early on, serving in many student organizations in high school, and being part of the Associated Student Board of Directors at CSUF.
 While in college, she also volunteered for crime prevention programs like the Orange County Bar Foundation’s Shortstop program and worked at the North Orange County courthouse.
 Law school also provided public interest opportunities for Alvarez, volunteering at the Los Angeles Legal Aid Foundation helping victims of domestic violence and at the Conflict Resolution Center at Loyola Law School, helping the surrounding community resolve conflict.